Titanic Quarter: Completed projects

-The largest development is the £97 million Titanic Belfast visitor attraction which holds the record for the island's largest ever single concrete pour (4,300 cubic metres) for its foundations.
+The largest development is the £101 million Titanic Belfast visitor attraction which holds the record for the island's largest ever single concrete pour (4,300 cubic metres) for its foundations.
 The building opened on 31 March 2012 and attracted over 800,000 visitors in its first year.
 The attraction is owned by a charitable foundation.
 The architects said that "we have created an architectural icon that captures the spirit of the shipyards, ships, water crystals, ice, and the White Star Line's logo.
 Its architectural form cuts a skyline silhouette that has been inspired by the very ships that were built on this hallowed ground."

-In 2005 the Catalyst Inc opened, a science park affiliated closely with Queen's University Belfast, the University of Ulster and Titanic Studios (aka the Paint Hall Studios, a film studio originally created by film producer Jo Gilbert that was used in the production of films including Tom Hanks's City of Ember starring Bill Murray, Your Highness and HBO's television series Game of Thrones).
+In 2005 the Catalyst Inc opened, a science park affiliated closely with Queen's University Belfast, the University of Ulster and Titanic Studios (aka the Paint Hall Studios, a film studio originally created by film producer Jo Gilbert that was used in the production of films including Tom Hanks's City of Ember starring Bill Murray, Your Highness, HBO's television series Game of Thrones and A Knight of the Seven Kingdoms).

 The £30 million headquarters of the Public Record Office of Northern Ireland (PRONI) opened at 2 Titanic Boulevard in April 2011.
 PRONI is the national archive for Northern Ireland and holds records dating from 1219.

 In September 2011, the largest education facility in Northern Ireland, the Belfast Institute for Further and Higher Education (now Belfast Metropolitan College), opened a £211 million campus in Titanic Quarter.

 Belfast Harbour Marina opened in the centre of Titanic Quarter in 2009 as part of the Belfast Tall Ships Festival.
 Located in the Abercorn Basin, it features 40 berths for leisure craft, it was funded by the Northern Ireland Tourist Board and Belfast Tall Ships 2009 Ltd. It is the forerunner to a future 200 berth marina in the Titanic Quarter.

 In November 2010 the first hotel, a Premier Inn with onsite restaurant, opened in Titanic Quarter.
 Over 40 new jobs were created.

 In 2013, the SS Nomadic was restored, over 100 years after it was originally built.
 It sits in Hamilton Dock.
 It is the last remaining vessel of White Star Line.
 The iron caisson of the dry dock, built by Workman, Clark & Co.
 Ltd. in 1888 is awaiting restoration.

 In September 2017 a second hotel, Titanic Hotel Belfast, opened in the former Harland & Wolff Headquarters and Drawing Offices.
-The hotel includes artwork in the drawing offices from former Harland and Wolff worker, now current artist, Colin H Davidson.
+The hotel includes artwork from the drawing offices by former Harland & Wolff worker, and later artist, Colin H Davidson.

 Belfast Audi, operated by the Agnew Group, opened its new headquarters in November 2010.
 Located at 80 Sydenham Road, it created 115 new jobs.

 The first residential development in Titanic Quarter was completed in December 2010.
 The Arc comprises apartments and shops, and is located adjacent to Abercorn Basin.